Researchers find that large language models struggle with math

 It’s revealing, then, that as sophisticated as machine learning models are today, even state-of-the-art models struggle to answer the bulk of math problems correctly.
 A new study published by researchers at the University of California, Berkeley finds that large language models including OpenAI’s GPT-3 can only complete 2.9% to 6.9% of problems from a dataset of over 12,500.
 The coauthors believe that new algorithmic advancements will likely be needed to give models stronger problem-solving skills.

-Prior research has demonstrated the usefulness of AI with a firm grasp of mathematical concepts.
+Prior research has demonstrated the usefulness of AI that has a firm grasp of mathematical concepts.
 For example, OpenAI recently introduced GPT-f, an automated prover and proof assistant for the Metamath formalization language.
 GPT-f found new short proofs that have been accepted into the main Metamath library, the first time a machine learning-based system contributed proofs that were adopted by a formal mathematics community.
 For its part, Facebook also claims to have experimented successfully with math-solving AI algorithms.
 In a blog post last January, researchers at the company said they’d taught a model to view complex mathematical equations “as a kind of language and then [treat] solutions as a translation problem.”

 “While most other text-based tasks are already nearly solved by enormous language models, math is notably different.
 We showed that accuracy is slowly increasing and, if trends continue, the community will need to discover conceptual and algorithmic breakthroughs to attain strong performance on math,” the coauthors wrote.
 “Given the broad reach and applicability of mathematics, solving math datasets with machine learning would be of profound practical and intellectual significance.”